Home » Side Dishes » Bulgur Wheat Salad with Chickpeas

 • Remove from oven and stir in the bulgur.
 Add the parsley (and mint, if using).

-• Stir to combine and serve warm.
+• Stir to combine and adjust seasoning to taste.
+Serve warm.

 Notes

+• This salad can be served room temperature as well, making it perfect for lunches the following day.
 It is also a great meal prep option for the week because it will keep in the fridge for days.

 Nutrition